 1. Product Listing Completeness

 Monitoring product listings completeness shows you which of your products is missing online.
-Tools can visualise and overview the exact SKUs listed across retailers.
+Tools can visualize and overview the exact SKUs listed across retailers.
 This way, you get the complete picture and answers to:

 - Which of your brands' products is missing online